MVP design: ship something real without wasting six months

 People hear “MVP” and picture a half-broken prototype held together with duct tape and prayers.
 That’s not it.
 A minimum viable product has to be viable.
 It has to work well enough that a real user can accomplish a real task and tell you something true about whether they value it.

 The “minimum” part is about scope, not quality.
-You’re not shipping a buggy mess.
 You’re shipping a focused thing that does one job cleanly.
 The design work that gets you there involves ruthless prioritization: which user flow matters most, which features are assumptions you need to test, and which ones are just nice ideas that can wait.

 At AG WebWorx, when a founder comes to us with an app idea, the first conversation is never about tech stack.
 It’s about what success looks like at week eight, not year two.